Interpreting Black-box Machine Learning Models for High Dimensional Datasets

 \subsection{Performance of surrogate models}

-The fidelity and confidence of rule sets on test sets are demonstrated in \cref{table:rules_overall_result}.
-The mean fidelity is shown in percentage and the standard deviations~(SDs) for 5 runs are provided as $\pm$.
-Fidelity levels of 80\%, 60\% to 80\%, and below 60\% are considered as high, medium, and low, respectively.
+The fidelity and confidence of the rule set on test sets are demonstrated in \cref{table:rules_overall_result}.
+The mean fidelity is shown in percentage and the standard deviations~(SDs) for 5 runs are reported as $\pm$.
+Fidelity levels of 80\%, 60\% to 80\%, and below 60\% are considered high, medium, and low, respectively.